Sabina Matos: Early life

-Political career
+Providence City Council

 Matos ran for the Ward 15 seat on the Providence City Council in the 2006 elections, losing the Democratic primary to long standing incumbent Josephine DiRuzzo.
 She challenged DiRuzzo again in 2010, and won.
 She was a 2014 Aspen Institute Rodel Fellow.

 Matos became acting president of the council in May 2017 and served in the role until December 2017.
 She was elected president of the city council in January 2019.
 During the 2020 presidential election, she served as one of Rhode Island's four electors.

+Lieutenant Governor of Rhode Island (2021-present)

 In 2021, after Gina Raimondo resigned as Governor of Rhode Island to become the United States Secretary of Commerce, and Lieutenant Governor Dan McKee succeeded her as Governor, Matos applied to become the next Lieutenant Governor of Rhode Island.
 On March 31, 2021, Governor McKee announced he would nominate Matos to be Lieutenant Governor.
 The confirmation process began in the Rhode Island Senate on April 8, and the judiciary committee approved her nomination unanimously, sending her nomination for confirmation by the full Senate.

-On April 9, she submitted her resignation from the Providence City Council, effective April 13.
+On April 9, 2021, Matos submitted her resignation from the Providence City Council, effective April 13.
 Matos was confirmed as lieutenant governor by the State Senate on April 13 by a vote of 34–0 and was sworn into office on April 14.
 She is the first member of an ethnic minority and the second woman to hold the position.

-In the 2022 Democratic Primary, Sabina Matos defeated State Representative Deb Ruggiero and State Senator Cynthia Mendes winning with 47.1% of the vote.

-In the 2022 General election, Matos defeated Republican Aaron Guckian and Independent Ross McCurdy winning with 51.2% of the vote.
+In the 2022 Democratic primary, Sabina Matos defeated State Representative Deb Ruggiero and State Senator Cynthia Mendes winning with 47.1% of the vote.
+In the 2022 general election, Matos defeated Republican Aaron Guckian and Independent Ross McCurdy winning with 51.2% of the vote.

-On March 13, 2023, Matos announced her candidacy for Rhode Island's 1st Congressional District.
+In 2022, Matos supported the Tidewater Landing Soccer Stadium deal.
+The deal was approved after Gov. Dan McKee cast the tie-breaking vote to approve $36 million in previously approved bond funding to pay for the stadium alone, instead of in partnership with adjacent housing and commercial development.
+The deal was criticized by State Senator Cynthia Mendes, as "a giveaway to 'luxury' housing developers, who then donate to the political campaigns of the people voting for the developments".
+Matos defended the deal saying it was "a proposal that brings sports back to Pawtucket, builds housing and protects taxpayers".